canhminhdo/cafeobj-vscode-extension/README.md

 # Language CafeOBJ Support

-Visual Studio Code Extension for CafeOBJ language, includes syntax highlighting and snippets.
+Visual Studio Code Extension for CafeOBJ language that includes syntax highlighting and snippets.

 Based on the **maude.tmbundle** by [mkhl](https://github.com/mkhl/maude.tmbundle).